zxiiro/blog/source/_drafts/Using-Maven-checkstyle-plugin-to-enforce-license-format.md

 **Line 4-6**
 Ensures that the EPL license header is intact and format agreed by OpenDaylight.

+## check-license.xml

+This file tells Maven how to use the LICENSE.txt file.

 Setting up a custom execution

 {% codeblock Custom License Execution lang:xml %}